Hamburg Fish Soup

 - Slivered leek optional

 - If fish bones are not available, follow this step substituting chicken broth for water and bones.
 Combine fish bones, water, peppercorns, dill, and 1/2 cup parsley in 6-quart stock pot; bring to a boil.
 Cover, reduce heat, and simmer 30 minutes.
 Drain mixture in a sieve over a bowl, reserving stock.
 Discard solids.
+You should have 3 cups.
+If not, add additional water or broth.

 - In now empty stock pot, heat oil over medium heat.
 Add sliced leek and onion; sauté 10 minutes or until tender.
 Sprinkle flour over mixture; cook 1 minute, stirring constantly.
 Gradually add reserved stock, stirring until well- blended.
 Add potatoes and carrots.
-Juniper berries are edible, but if not interested in eating, tie them in a small piece of cheese cloth on place them in a tea ball and add to pot.
+Juniper berries are edible, but if not interested in eating, tie them in a small piece of cheese cloth or place them in a tea ball and add to pot.
 Add salt, pepper, and bay leaves.
 Bring to a boil, reduce to simmer, covered, for 25 minutes or until vegetables are tender.

 - Add fish, wine, 1/8 cup parsley, vinegar, and mustard; cook over low heat about 5 minutes or until fish flakes easily when tested with a fork.
 Stir in shrimp.
 Discard bay leaves.
 Ladle soup into bowls; garnish with slivered leek, if desired.